simplex-chat/simplex-chat/README.md

 wget -qO- https://raw.githubusercontent.com/simplex-chat/simplex-chat/master/install.sh | bash
 ```

+Once the chat client downloads, you can run it with `simplex-chat` command in your terminal.

 Alternatively, you can manually download the chat binary for your system from the [latest stable release](https://github.com/simplex-chat/simplex-chat/releases) and make it executable as shown below.

 ```sh